-There is a common misconception in Product Management that one needs a technical background or an MBA to be a successful Product Manager.
-We sat down with Nkem Nwankwo, a Senior Product Manager at BetterCloud, to discuss these misconceptions while also taking a looking at improving agility.
+There is a common misconception in Product Management that one needs a technical background or an M.B.A. to be a successful Product Manager.
+We sat down with Nkem Nwankwo, Senior Product Manager at BetterCloud, to discuss these misconceptions while also taking a look at improving agility.

 Product Gym: You have such a diverse background, so what is your definition of Product Management?

 Nkem: My definition of Product Management is doing whatever it takes to get your product through.
 It’s thoroughly communicating your ideas while at the same time ensuring the success of that product, and making sure that customers are happy with it.

 Education and Work Experience

 Product Gym: For people trying to make the transition to Product Management, do you think it’s necessary to have an M.B.A. to be a good Product Manager?

 Nkem: You absolutely do not need an M.B.A. to be a good Product Manager.
 To be a good Product Manager, you need to have an understanding of the product as well as an understanding of whom you’re making the product for.
 An M.B.A. doesn’t satisfy either of those things.
 What will help you is talking to customers, really getting down and dirty, reading a bunch of material on the problem in the space, and doing your research technically on the logistics of developing that product.
 It will take extra effort on your behalf to actually do this correctly and effectively.
 An M.B.A. program will not teach you this.

 There are new programs that focus on teaching Product Management, however, I feel like the discipline isn’t mature enough to have a concrete definition for what being a Product Manager may entail.
 If you’re seeking an M.B.A., you need to ask yourself why you’re doing it.
 As I said before, an MBA doesn’t teach you how to be a good Product Manager.
 Try to have an idea of what type of Product Development you’re interested in, and why you’re interested.